mobxjs/mobx-state-tree/README.md

 })
 ```

-When defining a model, it is adviced to give the model a name for debugging purposes (see `// 1`).
+When defining a model, it is advised to give the model a name for debugging purposes (see `// 1`).
 A model takes two objects arguments, first all the properties, then the actions.

 The _properties_ argument is a key-value set where each key indicates the introduction of a property, and the value it's type.
 The following types are acceptable as type: